Display: My Father, Soli Kaikushroo Doctor - The First Indian in Stroud?

 Anchors away as our small but perfectly capable crew take you on a journey to Treasure Island.

 In the open-air in the Walled Garden – please bring a chair or blanket to sit on.
 Suitable for older children as well as adults.
+Show starts at 6pm, grounds open at 5pm for picnics.

 Booking details to follow soon!